843773493/Hiden_desktop_icon/README_en.md

 Function
-1. Hiden desktop icon and taskbar and cursor of windows  (after not moving the mouse or keyboard for a while )
+1. Hiden desktop icon and taskbar and cursor and openning windows of windows  (after not moving the mouse or keyboard for a while )

 Addition